STMicroelectronics/X-CUBE-MEMS1/CONTRIBUTING.md

 ### 3. Pull Requests

-STMicrolectronics is happy to receive contributions from the community, based on an initial Contributor License Agreement (CLA) procedure.
+STMicroelectronics is happy to receive contributions from the community, based on an initial Contributor License Agreement (CLA) procedure.

 * If you are an individual writing original source code and you are sure **you own the intellectual property**, then you need to sign an Individual CLA (https://cla.st.com).
 * If you work for a company that wants also to allow you to contribute with your work, your company needs to provide a Corporate CLA (https://cla.st.com) mentioning your GitHub account name.